jliagouris/UCDS/syllabus.md

 The (tentative) lecture schedule is available [here](https://jliagouris.github.io/UCDS20/lectures.html).

 ## Attendance
-Students are expected to attend (even virtually) each lecture.
+Students are expected to attend each lecture either in person or virtually.
 For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
 Ultimately, students are responsible for their own learning and, thus, for keeping up with the material.